View Document Text

 •

-Never put our financial interests ahead of yours when making recommendations (give
+Not putting our financial interests ahead of yours (loyal advice);

-Avoid misleading statements about conflicts of interest, fees, and investments;
+Avoid misleading statements regarding conflicts of interest, fees, and investments;

-Follow policies and procedures designed to ensure that we give advice that is in your
+Follow policies and procedures designed to ensure that advice is in your best interest;

-Charge no more than is reasonable for our services; and
+Charge no more than a reasonable amount for services; and

-Additional Fees and Expenses: In addition to our advisory fees, clients are also responsible
+Additional Fees and Expenses: In addition to advisory fees, clients are responsible for fees

-for the fees and expenses charged by custodians and broker dealers, including, commissions
+and expenses charged by custodians and broker-dealers, including commissions and other

-Advisory Fees in General: Clients should note that similar advisory services may be available
+Advisory Fees in General: Clients should be aware that similar advisory services may be

-from other registered investment advisers for similar or lower fees.
+available from other registered investment advisers at similar or lower fees.

 Item 6 Performance-Based Fees and Side-By-Side Management